Fitness planning is central to every successful personal training journey.

 Design the weekly fitness planner with your client’s body and progress in mind.
 This will help your clients sustain their workout schedule in the long term.

 Highlight the importance of nutrition in supporting fitness goals.
-Incorporate nutrition coaching into your client's weekly fitness planner to support their fitness goals and overall well-being.
+Incorporate nutrition coaching into your client’s weekly fitness planner to support their fitness goals and overall well-being.
+Provide nutritional advice that is tailored to the client's preferences, ensuring that dietary recommendations are both enjoyable and sustainable to maximize adherence and results.

 Highlight the importance of nutrition in fueling workouts and enhancing holistic health development.